This page is devoted to all the photos

 quite a bit, especially when things on westbound 270 goes wrong.

-All 3 of these photos were taken in October 1998 in a span of 5 days,
+All 3 of these photos were taken in October 1998 in a span of 5 days, from Oct.
+9 - 13.

 Speaking of which, here is